prashant31191/open-android-v3/README.md

     4. SignIn Secret
     5. SignUp Key
     6. SignUp Secret

-    Bill generator hosted on your server
+    7. Bill Generator Hosted on your server.
-    You may refer to [Bill generator](http://citruspay.com/DevelopersGuide/index.html#/billgenerator)

     Redirect URL page hosted on your server.
 (After the transaction is complete, Citrus posts a response to this URL.